Krasnovvvvv/yandex-disk-cpp-client/README.md

 # yandex-disk-cpp-client
-Modern C++ client for Yandex.Disk REST API.
-Simple, lightweight, and header-only library for integrating Yandex.Disk cloud storage into C++ projects.
+yandex-disk-cpp-client is a modern, lightweight C++ library for seamless integration with Yandex.Disk cloud storage via REST API.
+Supports file upload/download, public sharing, directory management, and quota info.
+Ideal for bots, desktop, and server C++ applications.
+Minimal dependencies, easy to use, and well-documented.